sethgeyer/environment-variables/README.md

     /Users/lemonofpink/.rvm/gems/ruby-2.1.1@gschool

+## Changing environment variables with Ruby

+You can also change environment variables with Ruby:

+Edit environment_variables.rb:

+    puts "Name is: #{ENV["NAME"]}"
+    ENV["NAME"] = "Jeff"
+    puts "Now name is: #{ENV["NAME"]}"

+Ruby this program and pass it some other value as NAME:

+    |ruby-2.1.1@gschool| Hunters-MacBook-Pro in ~/gschool/dev/exercises/environment-variables
+    ± |master ✗| → NAME=hunter ruby environment_variables.rb
+    Name is: hunter
+    Now name is: Jeff

+As you can see, the second time ENV['NAME'] is printed, we see that value that was set by the Ruby code.

 ## Affecting the way programs run

 We can write Ruby programs that behave differently depending on the value of environment variables.